pingcap/tidb/docs/design/2023-06-30-configurable-kv-timeout.md

 * Authors: [cfzjywxk](https://github.com/cfzjywxk)
 * Tracking issue: TODO

-## Motivation
+## Motivation & Background

-The associated TiKV requests are typically processed quickly, taking only a few milliseconds.
+TiKV requests are typically processed quickly, taking only a few milliseconds.
 However, if there is disk IO or network latency jitter on a specified TiKV node, the duration of these requests may spike to several seconds or more.
 This usually happens when there is an EBS issue like the EBS is repairing its replica.